visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

 `Custom Plugin <http://visitusers.org/index.php?title=Building_plugins_using_CMake>`_ Files
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 * Location and file name(s): There are separate directories in ``VUSER_HOME`` for *private*, user-specific operator, database and plot plugins.
-These are
+On UNIX/OSX, these are

   * ``VUSER_HOME/<visit-version>/<visit-arch>/plugins/operators/``
   * ``VUSER_HOME/<visit-version>/<visit-arch>/plugins/databases/``
   * ``VUSER_HOME/<visit-version>/<visit-arch>/plugins/plots/``

-  where ``<visit-version>`` and  ``<visit-arch>`` are the VisIt_ version number and VisIt_ architecture moniker except on Windows where those sub-directories are not present.
+  where ``<visit-version>`` and  ``<visit-arch>`` are the VisIt_ version number and VisIt_ architecture moniker.
+On Windows, these diretories are

+  * ``VUSER_HOME/operators/``
+  * ``VUSER_HOME/databases/``
+  * ``VUSER_HOME/plots/``

-  If the ``-public`` command-line option to ``xml2cmake`` is used when building a plugin and the user performing this operation has appropriate file permissions, the plugin will instead be installed to the VisIt_ public installation directory for *all* users that use that installation.
+  If the ``-public`` command-line option to ``xml2cmake`` is used when building a plugin and the user performing this operation has appropriate permissions, the plugin will instead be installed to the VisIt_ public installation directory for *all* users of that installation.
+If a previous version of this plugin exists, it will be overwritten by this operation.

-  A single plugin involves a set of related files for the mdserver, engine and those common to both.
-For example, on UNIX the files for the Silo database plugin are ``libESiloDatabase_par.so``, ``libESiloDatabase_ser.so``, ``libISiloDatabase.so``, and ``libMSiloDatabase.so``
+  A single plugin involves a set of related files for the mdserver, engine and those common all VisIt_ components.
+For example, on UNIX the files for the Silo database plugin are ``libESiloDatabase_par.so``, ``libESiloDatabase_ser.so``, ``libISiloDatabase.so``, and ``libMSiloDatabase.so``.
-* Purpose: Directories to hold custom (e.g. user-compiled and installed) plugins.
+* Purpose: Directories to hold custom plugin shared library files.
 * Written: When the user makes and installs a custom plugin.
-* Read: On VisIt_ startup, all plugin *info* files are read.
-The remaining parts of the plugin are read only when the plugin is actually used.
+* Read: On VisIt_ startup, all :ref:`enabled <Preferences_Enabling_Plugins>`
+  plugin *info* files are read.
+The remaining plugin files are read only when the plugin is actually used.
 * Format: Binary shared library files in the machine format of the host architecture.

-State Tracking Files
+Usage Tracking Files
 """"""""""""""""""""
 * Location and file name(s): ``VUSER_HOME/stateA.B.C.txt`` where ``A``,
   ``B`` and ``C`` form a VisIt_ version number.